Knowing-Nature/kn-website/content/episode/19/video-games-and-enviro-ed/index.md

 slug: video-games-and-enviro-ed
 title: Video games and enviro-ed
 episode: 19
+image: videogames.jpg
 music: Selfish
 categories:
 - Podcast
 podbean:
-  id:
+  id: p2sgh-e1e02e
   mp3: https://knowingnature.podbean.com/mf/play/8i5c87/Ep19-_Video_games_and_enviro-ed_9mjnq.mp3
+summary: Discussion on how video games can be used as a tool for learning about the natural world.
+Ideas for teachers.
+Games discussed Minecraft, Oxygen not Included, and Animal Crossing.
 ---

 {{<podcast-player>}}

-How games can support engagement **** with nature
+## How games can support engagement with nature

   * Can allow introduction to new places and creatures in a ‘safe’ environment.
 This can help build a sense of familiarity and reduce worry about wild spaces and animals.
   * Can allow increased ‘access’ to remote or dangerous places, and allow encounters with rare animals.

-Potential pitfalls
+## Potential pitfalls

   * Oversimplification leading to misconceptions.
   * Safe virtual interaction leading to false sense of security.
   * False impression of how common some animals are.
   * Instant gratification leading to unrealistic expectations of the natural world.

-Game recommendations
+## Game recommendations

 **Minecraft** \- Very popular so many kids may have played it before.
 Reducing the need to teach the class how to use the tool.
 Even if students haven’t used